 - Measure how companies' operations 1 impact and depend on biodiversity, identify the associated risks, and set up voluntary targets for nature.
-Companies recognizing biodiversity-related risks is the first step in enabling a functioning biocredits markets.
+Companies recognizing these risks is the first step in enabling a functioning biocredits markets.
 Most biocredits schemes will take time to develop fully.
-However, companies can anticipate biodiversityrelated (physical and transitional) risks and gain substantial advantages by engaging in nature-related financial disclosures (e.g., by following TNFD's guidelines) and making early commitments to voluntary targets for nature (e.g., through SBTN). - 2 to biodiversity and avoid "nature-washing" by addressing the damage caused by their own operations before making other biodiversity investments.
+However, companies can anticipate biodiversity-related (physical and transitional) risks and gain substantial advantages by engaging in nature-related financial disclosures (e.g., by following TNFD's guidelines) and making early commitments to voluntary targets for nature (e.g., through SBTN). - 2 operations before making other biodiversity investments.
 Moreover, companies in sectors like agriculture that face significant vulnerability to biodiversity-related risks can strategically capitalize on the efficiency of national biocredits schemes, employing them as de-risking tools within their supply chains through insetting.

 Prioritize actions in the value chain before investing in other areas.
-Companies can make net-positive contributions
+Companies can make net-positive contributions to biodiversity and avoid "nature-washing" by addressing the damage caused by their own